jogemu/petite-vue/README.md

 `petite-vue` evaluates JavaScript expressions in the templates.
 This means **if** `petite-vue` is mounted on a region of the DOM that contains non-sanitized HTML from user data, it may lead to XSS attacks. **If your page renders user-submitted HTML, you should prefer initializing `petite-vue` using [explicit mount target](#explicit-mount-target) so that it only processes parts that are controlled by you**.
 You can also sanitize any user-submitted HTML for the `v-scope` attribute.

 `petite-vue` evaluates the expressions using `new Function()`, which may be prohibited in strict CSP settings.
-There is no plan to provide a CSP build because it involves shipping an expression parser which defeats the purpose of being lightweight.
+There is no plan to provide a CSP build because it involves shipping an expression parser, which defeats the purpose of being lightweight.
 If you have strict CSP requirements, you should probably use standard Vue and pre-compile the templates.

 ## License